Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Implications of local sign stability on the spectra of random graphs

-Since we do not have a mathematically rigorous argument for the LSS conjecture, we will rely on known results from the literature on spectra of graphs and numerical tests.
+Equation~(\ref{eq:conjecture}) characterises a sufficient condition, but strong LSS is not necessary to have finite $\Re[\lambda_1]$.
+Indeed, for instance, for antisymmetric matrices $\mathbf{M}_N$ it holds that $\Re[\lambda_1]=0$, as all eigenvalues are immaginary, irrespectively of strong local sign stability.
+Nevertheless, strong LSS can be used as a condition to predict when the leading eigenvalue will have a finite real part and hence whether the corresponding dynamical system can be made absolutely stable or not.
+To confirm the validity of this condition we rely on known results from the literature on spectra of graphs and we show new numerical results further corroborating the stated condition.

 First, let us consider known results on spectra of random graphs.
-Random directed graphs are locally sign stable, as locally they are trees with unidirectional links, and as shown in Refs.~\cite{neri2019spectral, tarnowski2020universal, metz2020localization}, their leading eigenvalue is finite, which is in correspondence with the LSS conjecture.
-Another example of a sign stable random graphs are Erd\H{o}s-R\'{e}nyi graphs with sign antisymmetric weights, and Ref.~\cite{mambuca2022dynamical} shows that the real part of the leading eigenvalue is in this case finite as well.
+For weighted random oriented graphs an explicit expression for the leading eigenvalue was derived in Refs.~\cite{neri2019spectral, tarnowski2020universal, metz2020localization}, which shows that the leading eigenvalue of large graphs is a growing function of the branching ratio $\langle K^{\rm in}K^{\rm out}\rangle/c$ and of the first or the second moment of the weights.
+Interestingly, the average number of cycles of finite length $\ell$ also is a growing function of the branching ratio~\cite{neri2019spectral}, hence, for finite second moment of the distribution of weights, both diverge as soon as the branching ratio diverges with the system size.
+Therefore, in this example strong local sign stability, granted by a finite number of small cycles, implies that the leading eigenvalue is finite, provided that the distribution of weights has a well defined second moment.
+Another example of a strongly locally sign stable random graphs are Erd\H{o}s-R\'{e}nyi graphs (which have finite number of cycles of fixed length) with sign-antisymmetric weights: Ref.~\cite{mambuca2022dynamical} shows that the real part of the leading eigenvalue is finite as well in this case.
 On the other hand, symmetric Erd\H{o}s-R\'{e}nyi graphs do not satisfy local sign stability condition Eq.~(\ref{eq:cond1}) and their spectra contain the whole real axis in the infinitely large limit, see e.g.~Refs.~\cite{RodgBray1988, Reimer_sparse, krivelevich2003largest, chung2004spectra}.